 The Bank first assesses whether objective evidence of impairment exists individually for financial assets that are individually significant.
 If the Bank determines that no objective evidence of impairment exists for an individually assessed financial asset, it includes the asset in a group of financial assets with similar credit risk characteristics and collectively assesses them for impairment.
 Assets that are individually assessed for impairment and for which an impairment loss is or continues to be recognised are not included in a collective assessment of impairment.

-Impairment losses are recorded in an allowance account and are measured and reognised as follows:
+Impairment losses are recorded in an allowance account and are measured and recognised in the statement of comprehensive income.